 This is one of my favorite recipes.
 The mushrooms in this "cheesesteak" are BURSTING with umami flavor.
 Mushrooms are a great meat replacement for vegetarian cooking because they're a little chewy and packed with savory umami flavor.
 These little fungi are full of vitamins and minerals, making them a nutritious sandwich stuffer.

 This quick weeknight recipe can be thrown together in just over 30 minutes.
 If you're looking for an easy appetizer, you can cut the sub in halves or thirds and share as mushroom sliders at a Superbowl party.

-As if savory mushrooms and peppers on a sub roll wasn’t good enough, there’s another ingredient to get excited about: caramelized onions!
+As if savory mushrooms and peppers on a sub roll weren't good enough, there's another ingredient to get excited about: caramelized onions!

 The sweetness of caramelized onions really pulls the sub together.
-You can make the caramelized onions in 30-45 minutes; it depends on how caramelized you want them to be.
-I think waiting the few extra minutes is totally worth it, but if you’re short for time you easily can speed up the process.
+You can make the caramelized onions in ~45 minutes to an hour.
+It depends on how caramelized you want them to be.
+I think waiting the few extra minutes is totally worth it, but if you're short on time you easily can speed up the process.

 Here's what's in this vegetarian mushroom cheesesteak

 - Sliced white and baby bella mushrooms sauteed in soy sauce and oregano.
 You can also use sliced portobello mushrooms or Cremini mushrooms here.